pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 #### Treatments

-**What is a taxonomic treatment?** See [Plazi](http://plazi.org) for an explanation of what a treatment is in the taxonomic sense of the word.
+**What is a taxonomic treatment?** See [Plazi](http://plazi.org/) for an explanation of what a treatment is in the taxonomic sense of the word.

 **Def.
-Treatment** In OpenBiodiv/OBKMS, we consider Treatment to be a rhetorical element of a taxonomic publication akin to Introduction, Methods, etc. Thus, we derive the RDF type Treatment from `http://purl.org/spar/deo/DiscourseElement`:
+(Treatment):** In OpenBiodiv/OBKMS, we consider Treatment to be a rhetorical element of a taxonomic publication akin to Introduction, Methods, etc. Thus, we derive the class Treatment from `http://purl.org/spar/deo/DiscourseElement`:

 ```
 <<Treatment>>=
 trt:Treatment a owl:Class ;
+    rdfs:label "Treatment"@en ;
-    rdfs:label "treatment"@en ;
+    rdfs:label "Abhandlung"@de ;
     rdfs:comment "A treatment is rhetorical element of a taxonomic
-      publication, i.e. a specialized section, where a taxon circumscription
+      publication, i.e. a specialized section, where taxon circumscription
       takes place.!"@en ;
     rdfs:subClassOf deo:DiscourseElement .
 @
 ```

-**Remark: Linking Treatments to Taxon Concepts.** Note that this definition of Treatment makes it into a FRBR expression.
-TODO: verify in SPARQL that this actually holds.
+**Remark (linking treatments to taxonomic concepts):** Note that the preceding definition of `trt:Treatment` makes it into a FRBR expression.
+(TODO: verify in SPARQL that this actually holds.)
 Treatments are closely  linked to taxon concepts.
 Treatments are the expressions of taxon concepts

 <br />

-bla

 ### Modeling the taxonomic domain